Edge Dynamics in Iron-Cluster Catalyzed Growth of Single-Walled Carbon Nanotubes Revealed by Molecular Dynamics Simulations based on a Neural Network Potential: Results and discussion

 \subsubsection{Defect formation energies of graphene}

-To simulate SWCNT growth, a key parameter is the stability of topological defects.
-To validate the NNP, we checked the predictive performance of defect formation energies of graphene for the defective graphene dataset (Figure S1b), and compared it with conventional interatomic potentials (Figure \ref{fig:defectform}).
+To simulate SWCNT growth, a key parameter is the stability of defects.
+To validate the NNP, we checked the predictive performance of defect formation energies of graphene for the defective graphene dataset (Figure S1b), and compared it with conventional interatomic potentials.
 Defect formation energy $D$ was defined as

-where $E_{d}$ and $E_{g}$ are the total energy of defective graphene structure and that of ideal graphene structure, respectively.
-The comparison of defect formation energies between DFT and the NNP is plotted in Figure \ref{fig:defectform}a.
-The same plots for Tersoff-type potential\cite{doi:10.1021/acs.jpcc.7b12687} and ReaxFF\cite{doi:10.1021/jp004368u,doi:10.1021/jp9035056} potential, employed in previous SWCNT growth simulations, are shown in Figure \ref{fig:defectform}b and Figure \ref{fig:defectform}c.
-The plots in Figure \ref{fig:defectform}a indicate that the developed NNP correctly predicted the defect formation energy, compared to the other two interatomic potentials.
-Figure \ref{fig:defectform}b shows that Tersoff-type potential underestimated the defect formation energy, which is considered to result in more frequent defect formation during SWCNT growth simulations.
-Figure \ref{fig:defectform}c shows that the ReaxFF potential overestimated the defect formation energy.
-This indicates that the stability of graphene was overestimated, which may have prevented cap lift-off by pentagon formation during the initial stages of SWCNT growth.
+Here, $E_{d}$ and $E_{g}$ are the total energy of defective and ideal graphene structure, respectively. $n_{d}$ and $n_{g}$ are the number of atoms in the supercell of the defective and ideal graphene, respectively.
+The comparison of defect formation energies between density functional theory (DFT) calculation and the NNP is plotted in Figure \ref{fig:edgeenergy}a.
+The same plots for Tersoff-type potential\cite{doi:10.1021/acs.jpcc.7b12687} and ReaxFF\cite{doi:10.1021/jp004368u,doi:10.1021/jp9035056}, employed in previous SWCNT growth simulations, are also shown.
+The plots indicate that the developed NNP much more accurately predicted the defect formation energy than the other two interatomic potentials.
+The Tersoff-type potential underestimated the defect formation energy, which is considered to result in more frequent defect formation during SWCNT growth simulations\cite{doi:10.1021/acs.jpcc.7b12687,doi:10.1021/acsnano.8b09754}.
+In contrast, the ReaxFF potential overestimated the defect formation energy and accordingly the stability of graphene, which may have prevented cap lift-off driven by pentagon formation during the initial stages of SWCNT growth.